Smk2471/Incident-intake-service/TEST_CASES.md

 back, not regenerated), and the same value inside the JSON error body's `correlationId` field — confirms you can hand this ID to logs to find the exact request.

----

-## Quick checklist for your submission notes

-- [ ] All 12 above return the expected status code
-- [ ] `mvn test` passes locally
-- [ ] Swagger UI loads at `/swagger-ui.html` on the deployed Railway URL
-- [ ] Deployed URL responds (not just localhost) — test at least #1, #4,
-      #9 against the Railway URL before sending it in